PsyTeachR/mcs-conv/docs/appendix-0.md

-<div class='solution'><button>Portfolio Point - Two important facts about functions</button>
+<div class='webex-solution'><button>Portfolio Point - Two important facts about functions</button>

 <div class="info">
 <p>Here are two important things to understand about functions.</p>
 <ol style="list-style-type: decimal">
 <li><p><strong>Functions obey lexical scoping.</strong> What does this mean?
-It’s like what they say about Las Vegas: what happens in the function, stays in the function.
+It's like what they say about Las Vegas: what happens in the function, stays in the function.
 Any variables created inside of a function will be discarded after the function executes and will not be accessible to the outside calling process.
 So if you have a line, say a variable <code>my_var &lt;- 17</code> inside of a function, and try to print <code>my_var</code> from outside of the function, you will get an error: <code>object 'my_var' not found</code>.
-Although the function can ‘read’ variables from the environment that are not passed to it through an argument, it cannot change them.
+Although the function can 'read' variables from the environment that are not passed to it through an argument, it cannot change them.
 So you can only write a function to return a value, not change a value.</p></li>
 <li><p><strong>Functions return the last value that was computed.</strong> You can compute many things inside of a function but only the last thing that was computed will be returned as part of the calling process.
 If you want to return <code>my_var</code>, which you computed earlier but not as the final computation, you can do so explicitly using <code>return(my_var)</code> at the end of the function (before the second curly bracket).</p></li>
 </ol>
 </div>